ceterumnet/ImageAcquisition/README.txt

  - ImagingSession
     I'm thinking this can drive multiple sets of ImageExposures.
-    Additionally, this would be a lot like a CCD Commander where we can add actions as the rest of the processes are developed.
+    We can add actions as the rest of the processes are developed.

  - Autoguide
     This would be higher priority, but PHD guiding is good and